 LA7740 08DEC FTEUSH 0940 1100 (flights subject to change)

 This morning the group is free to explore Ushuaia.
-In the afternoon we embark from Ushuaia, the southernmost city in the world.
+In the afternoon the group will take a private transfer from the hotel to the port to embark from Ushuaia, the southernmost city in the world.
 The voyage will depart through the Beagle Channel and sail through this scenic waterway for the rest of the evening.
-Accommodation: Cabins.

 During these two days we sail across the Drake Passage.
 When we cross the Antarctic Convergence, we arrive in the circum-Antarctic up welling zone.
 In this area we may see Wandering Albatrosses, Grey Headed Albatrosses, Black- browed Albatrosses, Light- mantled Sooty Albatrosses, Cape Pigeons, Southern Fulmars, Wilson’s Storm Petrels, Blue Petrels and Antarctic Petrels.
 Near the South Shetland Islands, we spot our first icebergs.